davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 TSOs are great at what they do: delivering a new org that looks just like an org you've created.
 But they come with uncomfortable long-term costs, and limit the agility of an ISV.

-In part 2 of this series, I'll look at how to use TSOs (or "org artifacts" more broadly) in an effective way.
+In part 2 of this series, I'll look at how to use TSOs (or "org artifacts" more broadly, because org snapshots follow the same paradigm!) in an effective way.